 If you’d like to change a widget or the data it displays after it’s added, you may do so.
-Click the three-dots button on the top left of your widget, and select “Widget options”.
+Click the three-dots button on the top right of your widget, and select “Widget options”.
 This opens the right-side panel.
 Click on “Change Widget”.

 You can then use the widget picker to change the widget or the data it displays.
 You may also edit the widget’s title.

 Configuring field lists#